sawtroll/chainsaw-reports/README.md

 # Chainsaw Test Reports

-Test reports from German [KWF (Kuratorium für Waldarbeit und Forsttechnik)](https://kwf2020.kwf-online.de/), for a wide range of chainsaws.
+Test reports for a wide range of chainsaws, originally published by the German organisation [KWF (Kuratorium für Waldarbeit und Forsttechnik)](https://kwf2020.kwf-online.de/).

 The PDF test reports are available in the [reports](reports) folder.